-Challenges and threats to the future of humanity are increasing pressure to develop and apply systemic approaches and cybernetics.
-We want to debate the foundations of the philosophy of science, with particular emphasis in ontology, epistemology and methodology.
-New ideas are needed concerning scientific rationality, the problem of the observer, agency, transdisciplinary approaches, and problems related to complexity, reflexivity and ethics.
-We must increase the convergence of civilization and culture in the development and application of systemic approaches and cybernetics.
-System thinking and cybernetics enable a rich social construction of an interrelated and coherent world.
+Challenges and threats to the future of humanity are increasing pressure to develop and implement systemic approaches and cybernetics.
+We want to debate their philosophical foundations, with particular emphasis in ontology, epistemology and methodology.
+Focusing on the specifics of the formation of self-developing reflexive-active environments of hybrid reality.
+New ideas are needed concerning scientific rationality, the problem of the observer, transdisciplinary approaches, and problems related to complexity, reflexivity and ethics.
+We must increase the convergence of civilization and culture in the development of systemic approaches and cybernetics.
+Systems thinking and cybernetics should enable a rich social construction for an interrelated and coherent world.

-Awareness of complexity offers the opportunities to overcome chaos and develop the functionality and coherence of societies.
-These meta-contextual aspects are not directly focused on actors and agents, but on the framing of their free unfolding of situation-environment interactions.
-This way we invite to reflect on aspects of societal significance, such as ecological chains, constrained resources, as well as economic inequalities that limit fairness and justice.
-WOSC 2020 wants to make inroads into the mechanisms shaping interactions, communications and relationships in complex systems, whether communities, enterprises, government agencies, small businesses or families.
-In particular, we want to offer an opportunity for Congress participants to enhance philosophical reflections and contribute with empirical approaches their practical experiences in the life-world of societal, ecological and economic situations.
-We invite methodological debates about social boundaries, systemic structures and communication mechanisms to influence good practice and improve people’s contributions to society.
+Awareness of complexity offers opportunities to develop the functionality and coherence of societies.
+Meta-contextual aspects go beyond the interactions of organisational actors and environmental agents, but need to consider their framing in cultural and meta environmental interactions.
+This way we can reflect on aspects of societal significance, such as ecological chains, constrained resources, as well as economic inequalities limiting fairness and justice.
+WOSC 2021 wants to make inroads into the mechanisms shaping interactions, communications and relationships in complex systems, whether communities, enterprises, government agencies, small businesses, families or people.
+In particular, we want to offer an opportunity for Congress participants to contribute empirical approaches, emerging from their practical experiences in the life-world of societal, ecological and economic situations.
+Epistemological and methodological debates about social boundaries, systemic structures and communication and interaction mechanisms can influence good practice and improve people’s contributions to society.

 Theme 1 Sections

-Critical Systems Thinking and the Management of Complexity (Michael C. Jackson, UK; Viacheslav Maracha, Russia) (Round table)
+Critical Systems Thinking and the Management of Complexity (Viacheslav Maracha, Russia; Michael C. Jackson, UK)